Diamondbacks vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won in 24, or 49%, of the 49 contests they have been named as odds-on underdogs this year.
+- The Diamondbacks have come away with 25 wins in the 50 contests they have been listed as the underdogs in this season.

-- Arizona has played as an underdog of +180 or more twice this season and split those games.
+- Arizona has a record of 3-3 in games where oddsmakers have it as underdogs of at least +155 on the moneyline.

-- The Diamondbacks have an implied victory probability of 35.7% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Diamondbacks have a 39.2% chance of pulling out a win.

-- So far this season, Arizona and its opponents have hit the over in 43 of its 95 games with a total.
+- Arizona and its opponents have hit the over in 43 of its 96 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!